kaichen686/GINav_v2.0-test/README.md

 # GINav-test
 This is a repository for sharing test reports of GNIav v2.0 <br>
-GINav v2.0 is an upgraded version of GINav v1.0, which is developed based on C language.
-Compared with GINav v1.0, GINav v2.0 has done a lot of optimization and improvement <br>
+GINav v2.0 is developed based on C language.
+Compared with [GINav v1.0](https://github.com/kaichen686/GINav), GINav v2.0 has done a lot of optimization and improvement <br>
 *******************************************
 The test report is available as a PDF file
 *******************************************